fooof-tools/fooof/data/README.txt

 Data
 ====

-Example data files for the FOOOF module.
+Example data files for the module.